sahilrajput03/sahilrajput03/qutebrowser.md

 FYI: To add a quickmark type command `:quick` and you'll see below list of commands in suggestions:

+ALERT: Don't modify the ~/.config/qutebrowser/quickmarks file directly, coz there's no way of loading that file again in running instace of qutebrowser, so its better to use qutebrowser itself commands to add/delete any quickmarks.

 ```
 quickmark-add #To add a new quickmark
 quickmark-del # To delete a quickmark